solar2d/plugins.solar2d.com/.github/ISSUE_TEMPLATE/default.md

 ---
 name: Bug report or improvement suggestion
-about: Create an issue to help us improve
+about: Create an issue to help us do better
 title: ''
 labels: ''
 assignees: ''